Top 10 Cars To Buy Used Instead of New

 “I’ve had an obsession forever about why buying a used vehicle is so much better for your wallet than buying new,” he says.
 “There are a lot of people who love that new vehicle smell; they want that new vehicle.
 And if it works for you financially that’s fine.
 But for most people, buying used is going to be a much better choice.”

-To come up with its results, iSeeCars analyzed the prices of 2.6 million new and used cars that were purchased between August 2020 to March 2021.
+To come up with its results, iSeeCars analyzed the prices of 1.6 million new and used cars that were purchased between January and March 2024.

 Here are some key findings from the report: